- Pro's & Con's of Wheeled Backpacks

 After getting hands on with the Osprey Sojourn I knew my “buy it nice or buy it twice” mentality was kicking in.
 Time to warm up the wallet.
 These rolling backpacks scream quality.
 If Osprey’s reputation in the backpacking world is anything to go on I knew immediately that it would be a top-notch unit.
 Available in 45, 60 and 80L variants there’s a size for everyone and every trip.

-While the Sojourn wheeled backpacks lack some features found on the other bags we’ve discussed (day pack etc) they make up for it where it counts.
+While the Sojourn wheeled backpacks lack some features found on the other bags we’ve discussed (day pack etc) it makes up for it where it counts.
 In quality and comfort.
-The backpack is made with a 1680 denier nylon (the most heavy duty of any of the bags I’ve looked at) has an impact resistant, high clearance trolley and lockable puncture resistant zippers that seem bombproof.
+The backpack is made with a 1680 denier nylon (the most heavy duty of any of the bags I’ve looked at) has an impact resistant, high clearance trolley and lockable puncture resistant YYK zippers that seem nothing short of bombproof.

 Keep in mind the items we discussed earlier and check out the rolling backpacks we showed here when shopping for your own.
-As always, be sure to see, touch and try on your new backpack with wheels before shelling out hard earned cash!
+As always, be sure to see, touch and try on your new backpack with wheels before shelling out your hard earned cash! (or at least buy from somewhere like Amazon with an amazing return policy!)

 No matter how you slice it, whether you’re headed downtown or way out of town rolling backpacks have you covered!
-Now go find yourself some cheap airfare and get out there to Explore.Create&Educate!
+Now grab your new luggage, go find yourself some cheap airfare and get out there to Explore.Create&Educate!

 How have you managed your luggage needs? have you gone full backpack? or only roller luggage? perhaps you’ve embraced a wheeled backpack for your travels?
 Let us know in the comments!